- Why Choose IG Index?

 - 2017 – Best Finance App – ADVFN International Financial Awards

 Traders looking for an established provider of forex and CFDs trading with a 40-year track record and a worldwide presence may want to investigate IG.
 Please remember that trading CFDs exposes traders to the possibility of losses.
-While IG is a responsible broker and won’t allow you to lose more than you have invested in your IG account, CFD trading is for experienced traders.

 This IG review will give readers a thorough overview of the broker’s services and discuss its major strengths and weaknesses.